Ready to discover today's featured ingredient? 🥁

 Fennel beard

 Fennel, known for its crisp and aromatic bulb, also has delicious and nutritious leaves.
-These green leaves not only add a fresh touch to your dishes, but are also an excellent source of vitamins A and C, as well as containing minerals such as calcium and potassium.
+These green leaves not only add a fresh touch to your dishes, but are also an excellent source of vitamins A and C, as well as containing minerals such as soccer e potassium.

 Fennel leaves are perfect for: